ajdehn/AWS-Audit-Playbook/controls/S3_Tags/README.md

 S3 buckets in the AWS account have appropriate tags applied.

 ## Example Risk
 Your lead DevOps engineer wins the lottery and walks away with $100 million dollars.
-You never hear from them again, and your team is unable to maintain your AWS account as a result of their absence.
+You never hear from them again, and your team is unable to maintain your AWS account.

 ## Required Evidence
 * [all_s3_buckets.json](/evidence_library/S3/all_s3_buckets.json) provides a list of all S3 buckets.